polkamusic/Rights-Management-Portal/README.md

 npm install
 npm start

-Deploy to server:
+## Deploy to server:
 npm run build

-upload build files to server
+## Upload build files to server using filezilla or other ftp app

 ## Available Scripts